-This gives blacks a higher percentage based against the population, but there are two factors that are misleading.
+This gives blacks a higher percentage based on the population, but there are two factors that are misleading.
 One is the location of the major areas and two is the use of a percentage at all.
-Blacks, according to the 2013 census data, make of 13.2% of the population.
+Blacks, according to the 2013 census data, make up 13.2% of the population.
 That is over 40 million people.

 The appearance is that the police are not to be trusted.
 Black parents have even been reported on telling their sons how to act so that they will be safe in public especially against police.
 Trayvon Martin and Michael Brown are now role models of what happens if you are a young black man in America.

 But how true is this?
 For one thing, the evidence in the Trayvon Martin case points not to a threat to young black males, but a threat from them.
 Yes, Zimmerman followed Martin and profiled him but following is not against the law.
 According to testimony Zimmerman had already disengaged from his encounter and was waiting for police when Martin assaulted him.
 Martin had a choice to go home; the evidence shows he turned to attack the person following him.

 Is the media deliberately stirring the pot?
 I cannot say that they are without more evidence.
 But I can say that they either don’t care or are more interested in the storyline than the facts.
 Zimmerman was tried in the media and presumed guilty but in court that was reversed.